LionelDraghi/ArchiCheck/docs/rules.md

 ```
 A restricted use will check that, like a normal use, `Interfaces.C` is not using `Low_Level_Layer`, but also that no other unit is using `Interfaces.C`.

-Note that multiple multiples restricted use may apply cumulatively to a unit :
+Note that multiple multiples restricted or non restricted use may apply cumulatively to a unit :
 ```
-only X may use Z
+only X may use P1
-only Y may use Z
+only Y may use P1
+Z may use P1
 -- is equivalent to :
---   only X and Y may use Z
+--   only X, Y and Z may use P1
 -- that is not (yet) a legal Archicheck syntax
 ```
 Syntactic sugar